kisswiki/kisswiki/src/hardware/steam_deck/ki-editor_and_ghostty.md

 reset font-size: ctrl+0

-You may also disable showing tabs in ghostty with `window-show-tab-bar = never`
+You may also disable showing tabs in ghostty with `window-show-tab-bar = never`, but only on Linux (GTK). https://ghostty.org/docs/config/reference#window-show-tab-bar

 next tab: ctrl+pgup